Baby hospitalized after showing up unresponsive to children’s center in Roxbury

 Staff members reportedly brought the child inside and began administering CPR as they waited for an ambulance.

+“I know that my staff reacted responsibly and honorably,” CEO of Children’s Services in Roxbury Sandra McCroom said.
+“Our thoughts and prayers are with the child and his family.”

-The baby was brought to a local hospital, where her current condition has not been released.
+The baby was brought to Boston Medical Center, where her current condition has not been released.

 The center serves 93 children.
 The CEO says parents are able to pick up their children but added that their kids are safe.